The Bankrate promise

 - Payment history (35 percent): Your track record and timeliness of payments on your credit accounts.

-- Credit utilization (30 percent): Your debt-to-credit ratio, or your current credit balances compared to the amount of credit available to you.
+- Credit utilization (30 percent): Your credit utilization ratio, or debt-to-credit ratio, is your current credit balances compared to the amount of credit available to you.

 - Credit mix (10 percent): The mix of credit in your account.
 Lenders like to see that you can manage both revolving credit, like a credit card, and installment loans, like a car loan.